zeroz-code/httptoolkit-pro-patcherx/README.md

 <h1 align="center">HTTP Toolkit Pro Patcher</h1>

-This is a simple tool to patch the HTTP Toolkit Pro app to enable the Pro features without a license or subscription. **But please consider supporting the developer by purchasing a license if you find the HTTP Toolkit useful.**
+This is a simple tool to patch HTTP Toolkit to enable the Pro features without a license or subscription. **But please consider supporting the developer by purchasing a license if you find the HTTP Toolkit useful.**

 ## Usage

 1. Clone this repository using `git clone https://github.com/XielQs/httptoolkit-pro-patcher.git`
 2. cd into the directory using `cd httptoolkit-pro-patcher`
 3. Run `npm install` or whatever package manager you use
-4. Run `node . patch` to patch the app
+4. Run `node . patch` to patch the HTTP Toolkit

 That's it!
-The app should now have the Pro features enabled.
+The HTTP Toolkit should now have the Pro features enabled.

-***Tip**: You can also run `node . restore` to restore the original app.*
+***Tip**: You can also run `node . restore` to restore the original HTTP Toolkit.*

-**Note**: This tool only works with the latest version of the app.
-If the app is updated, you will need to run the patcher again.
+**Note**: You may need to run the patcher again after updating the HTTP Toolkit.

 ## CLI Usage